greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Cases Materials.markdown

 	* Appeals Ct. denied the appeal, but WI SC reversed.

 * **Issue**
-	* Does a punishment-enhancing law that considers racial motivation for a crime violate the 1st amendment.
+	* Does a punishment-enhancing law that considers racial motivation for a crime violate the 1st amendment?

 * **Reasoning**
 	* WI argued it wasn't punishing thought, but action.
 Assault isn't speech.
 	* Mitchell argued that since the only difference between the assault he committed and others was his bigoted motive, so the extra punishment violates the 1st amendment.
 	* Motive *is* a valid factor in determining sentencing.
+	* Judges need the discretion to impose harsher punishments in aggravated circumstances.
 	* Previous SCOTUS cases have allowed racial hatred to be a factor in sentencing.
 	* Mitchell argues that reasoning doesn't apply since the problem is with the law enshrining the sentencing guidelines--not with judges' discretion.
 	* The WI statute was written because of the extra harm caused by crime motivated by race.
 Also greater risk of retaliation (i.e. more violence).